-Moreover, the Recommended Dietary Allowance (RDA) for vegetarian is 1.8 times higher as compared to a non- vegetarian.
-This is because of low bioavailability of plant-based iron (non-heme iron) while animal-based iron (heme iron) is easily bioavailable to the body.
+Moreover, the Recommended Dietary Allowance (RDA) for vegetarians is 1.8 times higher as compared to non-vegetarian.
+This is because of the low bioavailability of plant-based iron (non-heme iron) while animal-based iron (heme iron) is easily bioavailable to the body.

 Interested in losing weight by following easy to follow Indian diet?
 Start by taking a FREE health consultation at your home.

 Dark leafy veggies like Spinach

 A. Here are the 5 nuts that are high in iron.

 - Pine nuts 10 gms = 0.6 mg of iron

 - Hazelnuts 14 gms = 0.7 mg of iron